DNG-hub/Trimble-Demo/README.md

 - Advanced measurement tools and analysis features

 ## Tested
-- The application gas been tested on local destop as well as pixelemulator
+- The application has been tested on local destop as well as pixel emulator

 For any issues or feature requests, please contact the development team.